zacode11/political-issue-search/README.md

 There are several ways to access and run the code for this project.
 1. [Download](https://github.com/zacode11/political-issue-search/archive/master.zip) or Clone the entire repository using `git clone https://github.com/zacode11/political-issue-search.git`
 2. Alternatively, the searching functionalities will execute if only the [stopword.txt](https://github.com/zacode11/political-issue-search/blob/master/stopwords.txt), [search.py](https://github.com/zacode11/political-issue-search/blob/master/search.py), and [config.toml](https://github.com/zacode11/political-issue-search/blob/master/config.toml) files along with the [politiciandataset](https://github.com/zacode11/political-issue-search/blob/master/politiciandataset) folder are downloaded.
-3. Lastly, if the user wishes to recreate the dataset using the crawler provided, instead of downloading the dataset provided, the following files will be necessary:
+3. Lastly, if the user wishes to recreate the dataset using the crawler provided, instead of downloading the dataset, the following files will be necessary:

 ### Prerequisites
-#### To Use the Crawler If the Dataset is Not Downloaded
+#### To Use the Crawler If the Dataset, the  [politiciandataset](https://github.com/zacode11/political-issue-search/blob/master/politiciandataset) folder, is Not Downloaded
 Insert Description on how to use the crawler

 #### Other Prerequisites
 This project uses [metapy](https://github.com/meta-toolkit/metapy) Use the following steps to download.
 ```bash